TrevMasterFlex/machine_learning_ve/README.md

 If, after this resizing, it still does not conform to the standardized maximum dimension, the shorter dimension is then padded.

 Network Architecture:
 A cnn, or convolutional neural network was chosen for this project's network architecture.
 They are commonly used for analyzing visual imagery and image classification.
 Examples of their application include self driving cars and facebook's photo tagging.
 They are also a fast and efficient solution for image classification.
+The CNN has Convolutional layers, ReLu layers, Pooling layers, and a Fully connected layer.